Govcraft/acton/acton-dx/templates/examples/oauth/README.md

 # OAuth2 Example Templates

-This directory contains example templates demonstrating how to integrate OAuth2 authentication into your acton-htmx application.
+This directory contains example templates demonstrating how to integrate OAuth2 authentication into your acton-dx application.

 ## Overview

-acton-htmx provides complete OAuth2 infrastructure out of the box:
+acton-dx provides complete OAuth2 infrastructure out of the box:
 - **Google OAuth2** with OpenID Connect
 - **GitHub OAuth2**
 - **Generic OIDC** provider support